Swarnima/Abstract-File-System/tutorial/aws-account-creation.md

 	- AWS EC2 Regular costing varies based on the region (AWS region is nothing but the area specified by AWS for their resources) and type of service.
-    - For t2.micro linux machine with 1GiB memory and 32-bit or 64-bit
+    - For general purpose t2.micro linux machine with 1GiB memory and 32-bit or 64-bit
-      platform costs $0.0146 per Hour in Singapore region.
+      platform costs $0.0116 per Hour in US region.

 - Amazon Simple Storage Service (S3)

 	- AWS free tier offers 5 GB of standard storage, 20000 requests to get data, and 2000 requests to put data.
 	- AWS S3 Regular costing varies based on AWS region and storage.
-    - Standard storage of over 500 TB per month costs for $0.0355 per GB.
+    - Standard storage of over 500 TB per month costs for $0.021 per GB in US region.

 - Amazon Relational Database Service (RDS)